privacyguides/privacyguides.org/docs/desktop.md

 ## Atomic Distributions

 **Atomic distributions** (sometimes also referred to as **immutable distributions**) are operating systems which handle package installation and updates by layering changes atop your core system image, rather than by directly modifying the system.
-This has advantages including increased stability and the ability to easily rollback updates.
+Advantages of atomic distros include increased stability and the ability to easily roll back updates.
 See [*Traditional vs. Atomic Updates*](os/linux-overview.md#traditional-vs-atomic-updates) for more info.

 ### Fedora Atomic Desktops